 Ronny F. Wade, Box 3636, Springfield, Mo., May 17-Recently here in Springfield we have baptized one, and two have made confessions of wrong.
 The church generally is progressing and everyone faces the future with high expectations.
 Apr.
-27-May 4, we were in a last Sunday afternoon we had the annual plan meeting for the churches in Mo.
+27-May 4, we were in a meeting at Joplin, Mo., resulting in one baptism.
+The last Sunday afternoon we had the annual plan meeting for the churches in Mo.
 Currently seven preachers are being supported full-time by these churches.
 I know of no group of churches who are doing more for the Cause, considering their ability, than these.
 The Lord's money is not being hoarded in this State.
-The Lord willing we will be at the following places in the near future: Lees Summit.
-Mo., May 30-June 1; Harrodsburg, Ind., June 7-15; and Okla, City (21st) June 20-29.
+The Lord willing we will be at the following places in the near future: Lees Summit, Mo., May 30-June 1; Harrodsburg, Ind., June 7-15; and Okla.
+City (21st) June 20-29.
 May the Lord bless everyone and may this coming meeting season be one of giant progress for the Cause, is our prayer.